-Chances are, when someone is promoted to their first management role, it will be the first time they manage a department budget.
+When an employee is promoted to his or her first management role, it is likely that this will be the first time he or she manages a department budget.

 Most new managers receive little or no formal training in how to develop a budget forecast, track their expenses, or how to make mid-year adjustments.
 They are often handed a spreadsheet or report from their manager, or the finance department, and expected to know how to do it, or learn by trial and error.

 While “trial and error” can be an effective way to learn a new skill, it would be better if a new manager didn’t have to make too many painful errors.
-Here are a few tips.
+Here are a few tips if you have just been promoted as a manager with a budgeting responsibility.

 Invest the Time to Learn Right From the Start